Rollo May: Constructive trends in existential psychology

 First, May criticized science's new approach to the study of man.
 At that time, science focused heavily on the drives and forces that motivated human beings.
 Existential psychology, on the other hand, sought to evaluate whole human beings and their experiences.
-May believed existentialists should focus on the man to whom a drive or force is happening and the subsequent experiences of acting willfully.
+May asserted existentialists should focus on the man to whom a drive or force is happening and the subsequent experiences of acting willfully.
 In this manner, May hoped that existentialists would better understand anxiety, despair and other existential problems which rely on the totality of human experiences.

 Second, May appreciated the central role of decision making in human experience.
 May perceived decision making as an inherent act of the centered self.
 Decisions cannot be made without consciousness, thus creating the experience freedom of choice.
 The act of assigning value was a distinct human characteristic.

 Third, May evaluated the problem of the ego.
 Many psychologists assumed that the existential ego was associated with the psychoanalytical ego, which was false.
 May theorized that the existential ego worked alongside two other aspects, known as the aspects of the existing person.
 These aspects identify the self, the subjective center where personal bias is shaped by experience; the person, the social center where we can relate with other people; and the ego, our individual perception of how the self relates to the person.

 May's final two constructive trends were less developed than his other trends.
 Simply, May agreed with two shifting paradigms within the psychology world.
 First, May liked how Dr. Erwin Straus identified the senses as a relationship between man and the world.
 Up until Dr. Straus's work, Pavlovian and Freudian ideologies of the western world insisted that the sense separated man from the natural world.
 Next, May praised the acceptance of normal anxiety within psychology.
 May, however, also emphasized the need to accept normal guilt.
-May believed that normal guilt heavily contributed to feelings of worthlessness.
+May thought that normal guilt heavily contributed to feelings of worthlessness.
 If not treated, neurotic guilt could occur.